Natural product: Isolation and purification

 Structure determination refers to methods applied to determine the chemical structure of an isolated, pure natural product.
 For instance, the chemical structure of penicillin was determined by Dorothy Crowfoot Hodgkin in 1945, work for which she later received a Nobel Prize in Chemistry (1964).

-Modern structure determination often involves a combination of advanced analytical techniques.
-Nuclear magnetic resonance (NMR) spectroscopy and X-ray crystallography are commonly used as primary tools for structure elucidation.
-High-resolution tandem mass spectrometry (MS/MS) also plays a crucial role, providing information on molecular formula and fragmentation patterns.
-For complex structures, computational methods are increasingly employed to assist in structure determination.
-This may include computer-assisted structure elucidation (CASE) platforms and in silico fragmentation prediction tools.
+Modern structure determination involves a variety of advanced analytical techniques.
+Nuclear magnetic resonance (NMR) spectroscopy and X-ray crystallography are commonly used for structure elucidation.
+High-resolution tandem mass spectrometry (MS/MS) also plays a important role, providing the molecular weight of the parent ion and fragments which can be used to support the structural assignment.
+For complex structures, computational methods are increasingly used to assist in structure determination.
+These may include computer-assisted structure elucidation (CASE) tools and in silico fragmentation prediction tools.
 Determination of the absolute configuration often relies on a combination of NMR data (coupling constants and nuclear Overhauser effect (NOE), chemical derivatization methods (e.g., Mosher's ester analysis), and spectroscopic techniques like vibrational circular dichroism (VCD), and optical rotatory dispersion (ORD).
-In cases where traditional methods are insufficient, especially for novel compounds with unprecedented molecular skeletons, advanced computational chemistry approaches are used to predict and compare spectral data, helping to elucidate the complete structure including stereochemistry.
+In cases where traditional methods are insufficient, especially for novel compounds with unprecedented molecular skeletons, computational chemistry approaches are used to predict and compare spectral data, helping to elucidate the complete structure including the assignment stereochemistry.